riezebosch/xbrl-dotnet/README.md

 ## Context

-A context is a set of defined concepts, an identity and period (optional).
+A context is a set of defined concepts, an identity and a period (optional).

 ```csharp
 [XbrlExplicitMember(dimension, value)]